hashicorp/vault/website/source/docs/config/index.html.md

 #### Backend Reference: Azure (Community-Supported)

   * `accountName` (required) - The Azure Storage account name

   * `accountKey`  (required) - The Azure Storage account key

   * `container`   (required) - The Azure Storage Blob container name

+  * `max_parallel` (optional) - The maximum number of concurrent connections to Azure.
+Defaults to "128".

 The current implementation is limited to a maximum of 4 MBytes per blob/file.